lizongying/go-crawler/README.md

 * `WithCsvPipeline`: Set the CSV data processing pipeline to save crawled data in CSV format.
 * `WithJsonLinesPipeline`: Set the JSON Lines data processing pipeline to save crawled data in JSON Lines format.
 * `WithMongoPipeline`: Set the MongoDB data processing pipeline to save crawled data to a MongoDB database.
+* `WithSqlitePipeline`: Set the Sqlite data processing pipeline to save crawled data to a Sqlite database.
 * `WithMysqlPipeline`: Set the MySQL data processing pipeline to save crawled data to a MySQL database.
 * `WithKafkaPipeline`: Set the Kafka data processing pipeline to send crawled data to a Kafka message queue.
 * `WithCustomPipeline`: Set the custom data processing pipeline.